solitariu/solitariu/README.md

 - 📫 How to reach me through my GitHub profile or on my [LinkedIn](https://www.linkedin.com/in/fatine-b-9950391b2/)

 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I got back to school while having a "successfull carreer" :)
+- ⚡ Fun fact: I got back to school while having a "successful carreer" :)

 <!---
 solitariu/solitariu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.